rubynor/playbook/README.md

 # playbook
-Codestyle, conventions, tools, etc for Rubynor
+Codestyle, conventions, tools, etc for Rubynor.

 The idea is to have a file/folder for each 'type' with an index in this readme file.
 But until we have more this single file is sufficient

 ## Git